 Home or work strategies with notebooks, organizers, or filing systems to help you remember things

 It’s possible, but rare, that thinking problems become so severe that someone with MS needs constant care or can't live on their own.
 If this becomes an issue, discuss your options with your doctor and family.
-A social worker or psychologist can also help explore options for care.
+A social worker or psychologist also can help explore options for care.

 Can Medicine Help?

 Scientists are doing studies to see whether the drugs that slow the nerve damage in MS -- called disease-modifying medicines -- can help with thinking problems, too.